Ivan-1F/MinecraftVersionAPI/README.md

 Includes a simple version normalizer to normalize Minecraft versions to semver styled versions (inspired by Fabric Loader)

+The normalized version can be parsed by the `Version` class of MCDR

 **Warning**: This plugin is only tested on vanilla servers with common versions.
 If you find any capability issue with other server core, please [open an issue](https://github.com/Ivan-1F/MinecraftVersionAPI/issues/new)

 ## How it works